w3c/wcag3/guidelines/terms/interactive-element.md

 :::

 :::comment
-We used to also talk about "interactive components", but have decided to disambiguate between components and interactive _elements_ , where components can contain both interactive and non-interactive elements.
+We used to also talk about “interactive components”, but have decided to disambiguate between components and interactive _elements_, where components can contain both interactive and non-interactive elements.
 :::